-On 30 June 2020, the Council of the European Union published a proposal for a directive on representative actions for the protection of the collective interests of consumers (the “Proposed Directive”).
-The Proposed Directive, which is the result of several rounds of proposals and tough negotiations within the EU institutions, aims at ensuring that at least one representative action procedure is available to consumers in all Member States.
+On 25 November 2020, the European Parliament approved the final text of a directive on representative actions for the protection of the collective interests of consumers (the “Directive”), which has now been published in the EU’s Official Journal.
+The Directive, which is the result of several rounds of proposals within the EU institutions dating back to 2018, aims at ensuring that at least one representative action procedure is available to consumers in all Member States.

 Under the current consumer protection regime on the EU-level, particularly within the scope of the Injunctions Directive (2009/22/EC), there are no specific provisions for collective redress, and as a result collective cases by groups of consumers are rare.
 Furthermore, there are major differences in the approach and possibilities of pursuing collective actions in different EU Member States.